Steve Jobs: Marriage

 In 1989, Jobs first met his future wife, Laurene Powell, when he gave a lecture at the Stanford Graduate School of Business, where she was a student.
-Soon after the event, he stated that Laurene "was right there in the front row in the lecture hall, and I couldn't take my eyes off of her ... kept losing my train of thought, and started feeling a little giddy."
+Soon after the event, he stated that Laurene "was right there in the front row in the lecture hall, and I couldn't take my eyes off of her ... kept losing my train of thought, and started feeling a little giddy".
 After the lecture, he met her in the parking lot and invited her out to dinner.
 From that point forward, they were together, with a few minor exceptions, for the rest of his life.

-Jobs proposed on New Year's Day 1990 with "a fistful of freshly picked wildflowers".
-They married on March 18, 1991, in a Buddhist ceremony at the Ahwahnee Hotel in Yosemite National Park.
+Jobs proposed on New Year's Day 1990; they married on March 18, 1991, in a Buddhist ceremony at the Ahwahnee Hotel in Yosemite National Park.
 Fifty people, including Jobs's father, Paul, and his sister Mona, attended.
 The ceremony was conducted by Jobs's guru, Kobun Chino Otogawa.
 The vegan wedding cake was in the shape of Yosemite's Half Dome, and the wedding ended with a hike and Laurene's brothers' snowball fight.
-Jobs reportedly said to Mona: "You see, Mona [...], Laurene is descended from Joe Namath, and we're descended from John Muir."
+Jobs reportedly said to Mona: "You see, Mona [...], Laurene is descended from Joe Namath, and we're descended from John Muir".

-Jobs's and Powell's first child was born in 1991.
+Jobs's and Powell's first child, a son named Reed, was born in 1991.
 Jobs's father, Paul, died a year and a half later, on March 5, 1993.
 Jobs's childhood home remains a tourist attraction and is currently owned by his stepmother (Paul's second wife), Marilyn Jobs.

-Jobs and Powell had two more children; Eve Jobs, born in 1998, is a fashion model.
+Jobs and Powell had two more children, daughters Erin (b.
+1995) and Eve Jobs (b.
+1998), who is a fashion model.
 The family lived in Palo Alto, California.

-Although a billionaire, Jobs made it known that, like Bill Gates, he had stipulated that most of his monetary fortune would not be left to his children.
-Both men had limited their children's access, age appropriate, to social media, computer games, and the Internet.
+Although a billionaire, Jobs made it known that, like Gates, he had stipulated that most of his monetary fortune would not be left to his children.